Robinhood is in another PR pickle as users demand late 1099 tax forms

-Robinhood, the popular free trading platform that was dealt the wrath of Hades last month after it abruptly restricted GameStop trading, is taking heat once again—this time from users who haven’t gotten their 1099 tax forms yet.
+Robinhood, the popular free trading platform that felt the wrath of Hades last month after abruptly restricting GameStop trading, is under fire once again—this time from users who haven’t gotten their 1099 tax forms.

-According to the Internal Revenue Service, the forms, which are used to report miscellaneous income including gains from trading stocks, should be in hand by early February as the postmarked deadline for issuers is January 31.
+The forms are used to report miscellaneous income including gains from the stock market, and their postmark deadline for issuers is January 31, according to the Internal Revenue Service.

-Robinhood, for its part, had said it would deliver the forms “by February 16th.”
-But according to a quick scroll on social media, many traders are still waiting:
+But according to a quick scroll on social media, many Robinhood traders are still empty-handed:

 Anyone else STILL waiting on @RobinhoodApp to provide your 1099 tax documents? ????????♂️